mleonardblair/TCGCardShop-Pack-Opener/README.md

 ## Usage
 To use this script:
-1. Download autohotkey.
-2. Double-click the script file `OpenPacks.ahk`.
+1. Either run the exe or download autohotkey and run the uncompiled ahk script directly.
-3. Press `1` on your keyboard to start the pack-opening process.
+2. Press `1` on your keyboard to start the pack-opening process.
 4. After you're done, press `3` to quit out of the script, otherwise, it'll remain active and trigger whenever you press `1`.

 The number of hands and packs per hand can be set in an INI file you can open in a text editor like Notepad.